Settler of township lots: Lot 10, Conc. 4, Stanhope

 Location: Map point is the approximate location within this irregular waterfront lot on the west shore of Boshkung Lake running south from Boshkung Lake Road, including Mason Lane

-Land acquisition: 1889 From Samuel Sims, Fanny's father to Fanny.
+Land acquisition: 1889 From Samuel Sims, Fanny's father, to Fanny, his mother.
 Ontario Land Parcel Register - Stanhope (Image 109).

 Dates of residency: